jiaeyan/Jiayan/README.md

 ## Introduction
 Jiayan, which means Chinese characters engraved on oracle bones, is a professional Python NLP tool for Classical Chinese.
 Prevailing Chinese NLP tools are mainly trained on modern Chinese data, which leads to bad performance on Classical Chinese (See [__Tokenizing__](#6)).
 The purpose of this project is to assist Classical Chinese information processing.
-Current version supports lexicon construction, tokenizing, sentence segmentation and automatic punctuation, more features are in development.
+Current version supports lexicon construction, tokenizing, POS tagging, sentence segmentation and automatic punctuation, more features are in development.

 ## Features
 * [__Lexicon Construction__](#6)